kalekdev/uni/semester-1/technische-mechanik/notes.typ

   cal(P)_"tot" = sum_(i = 1)^n arrow(F_i) dot tilde(v_i) = 0
 $

-This is useful to calculate a single / few constraint forces, by strategically allowing virtual motion which involves that force.
+This is useful to calculate a few external / constraint forces, by strategically allowing virtual motion which involves that force.
+Other forces with and equal and opposite reaction can be ignored as the resultant at that point is 0.

 If many forces in a system are needed, then a full analysis using the theorem of statics is more appropriate.

 ==== Framework
 The constraints in a framework can be calculated by removing one of the rods, whose compression (or tension, this becomes apparent if a negative value is calculated) is acting as a constraint force.